 Luna Muna at Ibagari Boutique Hotel

-Luna Muna restaurant at Ibagari was absolutely perfect.
+Luna Muna restaurant at Ibagari Boutique Hotel was absolutely perfect.
 I was blown away at the quality of the food and inventive flavors.
 Every meal I had there - breakfast, lunch, and dinner was fresh and delicious.
 Beyond that, the atmosphere is incredible.
 It’s nestled in one of the most gorgeous boutique hotels I’ve stayed in.
 And in the evening, the atmosphere is very romantic with pretty strung lights and tiki torches.
 I absolutely recommend making a reservation for a special dinner here!
 And then maybe visiting again the next day for breakfast. 🙂

 The Argentinian Grill is a classic option on Roatan.
 It has been open for 15 years and has locations in both West End and West Bay.
 The Argentinian owners know their steak - their cuts are delicious and they are cooked to perfection.
-All the sides and the appetizer we tried were also great.
+All the sides and the appetizer I tried were also great.
 I loved dining at the West End location at the little patio near the water.

 I didn’t have a chance to try Anthony’s Chicken until my last full day in Roatan and I wish I had tried it sooner because I would have gone back every day!
 Anthony’s has classic Caribbean cuisine - the jerk chicken being super delicious.
 It’s also much more budget friendly than many of the other restaurants on the island, with most meals being just over $5 USD.